Prangin Road, George Town

-Prangin Road is a major thoroughfare in the city of George Town in Penang, Malaysia.
-The one-way road, one of the busiest in the city centre, forms the southernmost limit of the city's UNESCO World Heritage Site and runs along some of the city's major landmarks, including Komtar and Prangin Mall.
+Prangin Road is a major thoroughfare in the city of George Town within the Malaysian state of Penang.
+The one-way road, one of the busiest in the city centre, forms the southernmost limit of the city's UNESCO World Heritage Site and runs along major landmarks such as Komtar and Prangin Mall.

 Prangin Road was named after a canal that once ran through the area.
 For much of the 19th century, the Prangin Canal marked the southernmost limits of George Town.
 The canal has since been disused, while the construction of Komtar in the 1970s heralded more modern forms of urbanisation along Prangin Road.

 Etymology

 Prangin Road was named after the Prangin Canal, a two-metre wide waterway that once existed in the area.
 The canal ran along the road and into the sea, enabling sampans and small boats to ship in goods from larger vessels anchored in the Penang Straits, as well as agricultural produce from the interior of Penang Island downstream.

 Prangin Road was renamed Jalan Dr Lim Chwee Leong in honour of the father of Lim Chong Eu, the second Chief Minister of Penang.
 Lim Chwee Leong, who hailed from Singapore, moved to George Town during the early 20th century and subsequently set up his dispensary at the road.
 Nonetheless, local Penangites continue to refer to the road by its colonial name, Prangin Road.
 This reflects a strong conservatism among the locals, who view Penang's colonial history as part of their local identity.